Gjon: As surname

-Gjoni or Gjonaj is a common Albanian last name, from the given name Gjon.
+Gjoni,Gjongecaj or Gjonaj is a common Albanian last name, from the given name Gjon.
 The names Joni and Jonima also have the same source, and the latter (under the modern Albanian form Gjonima) being the surname of members of the Jonima family.
 The Serbian language family name Đonović is derived from the first name Gjon which means that it is of Albanian origin.

 History

 The clan of Gjoni was first recorded in 1306.
 Originally Christian, it is shared between Albanian Christians and Muslims.